Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

 ## Acknowledgments

-* Psychoanalytic Electronic Publishing is graciously funding this project and donating the code as Open Source to provide the resource to scholarly endevours in other fields.
+* Psychoanalytic Electronic Publishing is graciously funding this project and donating the code as Open Source to provide the resource to scholarly endeavors and related projects.

 * The initial requirements for this project are based on PEP-Web, PEP's current system for archived journal search and retrieval.
+The requirements for PEP-Web 2021, a future version of PEP-Web, will guide design and development for at least the first release.